Francesca Piccinini

-Francesca Piccinini (born 10 January 1979 in Massa) is an Italian volleyball player who has represented Italy four times (2000, 2004, 2008 and 2012) at the Summer Olympics.
-She was a member of the Women's National Team that won the gold medal at the 2002 World Championship in Germany.
-She made her debut for Italy on 10 June 1995 against the United States.
+Francesca Piccinini (born 10 January 1979 in Massa) is a former Italian volleyball player.
+Making her debut for Italy on 10 June 1995 against the United States, she has represented Italy four times (2000, 2004, 2008 and 2012) at the Summer Olympics.
+She was also a member of the Women's National Team, winning the gold medal at the 2002 World Championship in Germany.
 She was inspired to become a professional volleyball player by the Japanese anime Attack No. 1, shown in Italy in the 1980s under the title Mimì e la nazionale della pallavolo.

 In 2004, she appeared nude in a calendar published by the Italian magazine Men's Health and modeled for Liu·Jo.

 Playing professionally with the Italian club Volley Bergamo, she won the "Most Valuable Player" award when her team won the 2009–10 CEV Indesit Champions League title.